-The CSDE has already allocated most of the reserved funding for evidence-based summer learning and enrichment programs with the goal of serving students in summer 2021.
+The CSDE plans to allocate the reserved funding for evidence-based summer learning and enrichment programs through two competitive grant programs, with the goal of serving students in summer 2021 and 2022.
 This was informed by stakeholder feedback received through the AccelerateCT Education Taskforce in which 90% of respondents agreed the funding should prioritize fun, engaging, hands-on learning experiences.
-The CSDE launched two competitive grant programs to support summer enrichment programs that address the academic, social, emotional, and mental health needs of students: (1) the Expansion Grant Program and (2) the Innovation Grant Program.
-These grant programs will be funded using the funds reserved under section 2001(f)(2) of the ARP Act.
+The CSDE launched the two competitive grant programs to support summer enrichment programs that address the academic, social, emotional, and mental health needs of students: (1) the Expansion Grant Program and (2) the Innovation Grant Program.
+These grant programs will be funded using the funds reserved under Section 2001(f)(2) of the ARP Act.